tdlowden/tdlowden.github.io/README.md

-# DOCter
+# Microsite Template 2

-DOCter is a [Jekyll](http://jekyllrb.com/) template for quickly building out project pages and documentation.
+This is a [Jekyll](http://jekyllrb.com/) template for quickly building out project pages and documentation.

 ![DOCter Screenshot](https://github.com/ascott1/DOCter/blob/gh-pages/assets/img/screenshot.png?raw=true)

+*The below needs to be updated for this project.*

-## To run DOCter locally
+## To run locally

 Be sure to have Jekyll and Kramdown installed.